KietHTuan/OKLO_Weather/README.md

 ## 🧠 Machine Learning Objective
 This is a **multi-categorical classification problem** where the model predicts weather pattern categories Sunny, Rainy, Snowy

+## Limitations
+The model precision only 82% there are more room for imporvement in future feature engineering process